 - The interaction model is linear and the information architecture only has one dimension

 By now it should be clear that a linear information architecture (PowerPoint, novel, children’s book), demands the card model.
-The scrolling metaphor breaks when pages become too long (as in 20 pages or more) and the scroll bar becomes so tiny that it doesn’t offer a visual clue about page length anymore.
+The scrolling metaphor breaks when pages become too long (20 pages or more) and the scroll bar becomes so tiny that it no longer offers a visual clue about page length.

 Cards are generally difficult if your information architecture has more than one dimension.
-As soon as you add another dimension than just forward and back, cards become stacks.
+As soon as you add a dimension other than just forward and back, cards become stacks.
 And that’s where things get confusing:

-- Information Architecture: The more comprehensive the image you have of the overall application, the less conscious an effort you need to make to navigate.
+- Information Architecture: The more comprehensive the image you have of the overall application, the less conscious effort you need to navigate.
 A horizontal series of different sized scrolls makes a simpler site map than a plane of identical cards.

 - Orientation: As long as you are not reading The Great Gatsby on one page, scroll length is a better indicator for article size than page numbers.
 With pagination you never really know how much text is waiting for you.
 It is too abstract.
-Having no visual or physical indicator forces the user to check with a swipe if there is more is not interaction design.
-And that’s very unfriendly.
+Having no visual or physical indicator forces the user to check with a swipe if there is more, and that’s very unfriendly.

 - Interaction: Swiping requires a big gesture, scrolling is a small gesture.
-Using big gestures for big actions (next article) and small gestures for small actions (continue in article) corresponds to the weight of the action, similar gestures for differently weighted actions are unintuitive.
+Using big gestures for big actions (next article) and small gestures for small actions (continue in article) corresponds to the weight of the action.
+Similar gestures for differently weighted actions are less intuitive.

-You often hear the argument that the iPad is all new and the Internet is all shit (too cold, too technical, not pretty enough), so the nerds should be ignored.
-After all, the iPad is closer to a printed magazine than that damned Internet, right?
+You often hear the argument that the iPad is all new and the Internet is all crap (too cold, too technical, not pretty enough), so the nerds should be ignored.
+After all, the iPad is closer to a printed magazine than the Internet, right?
 No, it’s not.
 It’s a touch screen device.
 Touch SCREEN device.
-The fact that you touch it doesn’t mean that it’s like print.
-As a matter of fact it’s light years away from print.
+It’s light years away from print.

-While it’s true that a touch screen follows different rules than a desktop interface with mouse or touchpad, you still need to understand how the screen interfaces work.
+While a touch screen follows different rules than a desktop interface with mouse or touchpad, you still need to understand how screen interfaces work.
 Dear paper tiger, the iPad is not going to undo the Web, it’s accelerating the change you hate so much.
 Nerds have learned to care about typography because it improves the performance of interfaces.
-If you want to make it on the iPad, it’s time for you to learn a couple of things about interface design.
+If you want to make it on the iPad, it’s time to learn a couple of things about interface design.